 Institutions must maintain an accurate system for reporting the percentage of time that employees devote to sponsored projects.
 An effort reporting system provides the principal means for certifying that the salaries and wages charged to sponsored projects are consistent with the effort contributed.
 All employees involved in certifying effort must understand that severe penalties and funding disallowances could result from inaccurate, incomplete, or untimely effort reporting.

 Rate of Effort Reports are to be done at the end of each semester and are to account for 100% of the employee's time.
 The report is certified by the employee.
-The report is due to SPA immediately following the end of the semester.
+The report is due to SPARC immediately following the end of the semester.

 These reports are viewed regularly by the auditors who may discuss indicated effort with individual faculty members.